-The compensation committee approved annual revenue and non-GAAP operating margin, each weighted equally, as components of the corporate performance measure under the 2020 Cash Bonus Plan because we believe incorporating both annual revenue and non-GAAP operating margin aligns with our emphasis on driving profitable growth.
-For purposes of the 2020 Cash Bonus Plan, "annual revenue" was calculated by excluding the impact of foreign exchange from our annual revenue reflected in our audited financial statements for the 2020 fiscal year and "non-GAAP operating margin" was calculated to exclude the impact of stock-based compensation expense, acquisition-related and other expenses, intangibles amortization, and impairment charges related to real estate assets.
-The total bonus funding percentage for the corporate performance measure is equal to 50% of the sum of the bonus funding percentages for the annual revenue and non-GAAP operating margin components.
+The compensation committee approved annual revenue (weighted 67%) and non-GAAP operating margin (weighted 33%) as components of the corporate performance measure under the 2021 Cash Bonus Plan because we believe incorporating both annual revenue and non-GAAP operating margin aligns with our emphasis on driving profitable growth.
+For purposes of the 2021 Cash Bonus Plan, "annual revenue" was calculated by excluding the impact of foreign exchange from our annual revenue reflected in our audited financial statements for the 2021 fiscal year and "non-GAAP operating margin" was calculated to exclude the impact of stock-based compensation expense, acquisition-related and other expenses, amortization of acquired intangible assets, impairment charges related to real estate assets, and expenses related to a reduction in workforce.

-In March 2020, the compensation committee set the target performance levels under the 2020 Cash Bonus Plan at (i) \$1,911 million for annual revenue and (ii) 17.8% for non-GAAP operating margin.
-In addition, the compensation committee approved the performance matrix for funding the 2020 Cash Bonus Plan (as described below), with a 10% reduction to actual payouts to our named executive officers if the company's stock-based compensation expense exceeded \$281 million for the 2020 fiscal year.
+In March 2021, the compensation committee set the target performance levels under the 2021 Cash Bonus Plan at (i) \$2,110 million for annual revenue and (ii) 27.5% for non-GAAP operating margin.
+In addition, the compensation committee approved the performance matrix for funding the 2021 Cash Bonus Plan (as described below), with a 10% reduction to actual payouts to our named executive officers if the company's stock-based compensation expense exceeded \$305 million for the 2021 fiscal year.

-With respect to the annual revenue component, the bonus funding was 0% if we did not achieve annual revenue at the threshold revenue performance level, which is 98% of the target performance level.
-At the threshold revenue performance level, the annual revenue bonus funding percentage was 50%.
-For annual revenue above the threshold performance level and below 99.5% the target performance level, the annual revenue bonus funding percentage increased linearly up to an annual revenue bonus funding percentage of 95%.
-For revenue performance \pm 0.5% of the target revenue number, the annual revenue bonus funding percentage increased linearly from 95% to 105%.
-For revenue performance from 100.5% of the target revenue performance level to 102% of the target revenue performance level, the annual revenue bonus funding percentage increased linearly up to 150%.
-The maximum annual revenue bonus funding percentage is 150%.
+With respect to the annual revenue component, the bonus funding was 0% if we did not achieve annual revenue at the threshold revenue performance level, 97% of the target performance level.
+At 98% of the target revenue performance level, the annual revenue bonus funding percentage was 50%.
+For annual revenue above the 98% of target performance level and below 99.5% the target performance level, the annual revenue bonus funding percentage increased linearly up to an annual revenue bonus funding percentage increased linearly from 95% to 95%.
+For revenue performance from 95% to 95%.
+The maximum annual revenue bonus funding percentage in 95%.
+The maximum annual revenue bonus funding percentage is 95%.

-With respect to the non-GAAP operating margin component, the bonus funding was 0% if we did not achieve non-GAAP operating margin at the threshold performance level of 16.7%.
+With respect to the non-GAAP operating margin component, the bonus funding was 0% if we did not achieve non-GAAP operating margin at the threshold performance level of 24.8%.
 At the threshold non-GAAP operating margin performance level, the non-GAAP operating margin bonus funding percentage was 50%.
 For non-GAAP operating margin above the threshold performance level, the non-GAAP operating margin bonus funding percentage increased linearly up to the maximum non-GAAP operating margin bonus funding percentage of 150%.

-Weight Threshold 50% Payout Target 100% Payout Maximum 150% Payout Revenue (\$M) 50% \$1,872 \$1,911 \$1,949 Non-GAAP Operating Margin 50% 16.7% 17.8% 19.0%
+Weight Threshold Target Maximum

+Revenue (\$M) 67% \$2,047 \$2,110 \$2,153

+Non-GAAP Operating Margin 33% 24.8% 27.5% 30.3%